barbeque/leako/README.md

  - [Part 2](https://www.leadedsolder.com/2020/07/10/colecovision-diy-part-2.html), covering the assembly and debugging.
  - [Part 3](https://www.leadedsolder.com/2021/10/14/colecovision-diy-part-3.html), covering "digital" joysticks and the Hand Controller
  - [Part 4](https://www.leadedsolder.com/2021/10/26/colecovision-diy-part-4.html), partially covering "quadrature" joysticks such as the steering wheel and Roller Controller

+If you enjoyed this project or if you're interested in contributing to future development, I would greatly appreciate a subscription to [the Leaded Solder Patreon](https://www.patreon.com/leadedsolder).
+The Patreon not only helps me afford to develop expensive projects like this one, but also includes behind-the-scenes posts and previews of upcoming articles.

 # Building It Yourself
 Stay tuned for a more involved assembly guide, but early adopters are welcome to assemble and test a board.